Selection

 Definition

-Groundwater is a key element of the ecosystem.
-It is part of the water cycle and performs important ecological functions.
+Groundwater is an essential element of the ecosystem.
+It is part of the water cycle and fulfils important ecological functions.
 Groundwater is also Germany’s most important drinking water resource.
-However, elevated nitrate contents impair the ecology of water bodies.
-The threshold value of 50 mg/l of nitrate in groundwater, as specified in the Groundwater Ordinance and in the Ordinance on the Protection of Surface Waters, should therefore not be exceeded at any monitoring point by 2030.
+However, elevated nitrate levels impair the ecology of water bodies.

 Data state